iamhmza/quizzanimechallenge/README.md

-# Simlpe Anime Quizapp Using Vuejs
+# A simple Quizapp Using Vuejs

 ### Opentdb Api